Wednesday, November 15, 2023

 The film opens with a satirical nod to Stanley Kubrick's "2001: A Space Odyssey" as little girls trade their baby dolls that promote motherhood for the Barbie doll that appears as the towering monolithic emblem of liberation and consumerism, with Helen Mirren narrating.

 The movie continues along this line that all leads to unhappiness in Barbie herself (Margot Robbie).
 Thoughts of mortality begin plaguing Barbie.
 So, she goes to the Barbieland outcast "Weird Barbie" (Kate McKinnon) who explains she has to leave Barbieland and go to the real world to find the child that's playing with her.
-That was, she can overcome these afflictions and bridge the portal between Barbieland and the real world.
+That way, she can overcome these afflictions and bridge the portal between Barbieland and the real world.
 Robbie's Barbie starts calling herself "stereotypical Barbie" to differentiate herself from the other Barbies.

 By the end of the movie, I wondered if maybe the movie is really a satire towards society's irrational, far-flung hostilities towards this so-called "patriarchy."
 I honestly can't tell.
 That word "patriarchy" is used a lot in the movie, by the way.